VoltDB/voltdb/tests/test_apps/approx-count-distinct/README.md

 `COUNT(DISTINCT col)`.
 Typically the former will be faster and use less memory (especially in multi-partition queries where an exact answer requires the coordinator to do more work).
-The approximate answer is usually within 1% of the exact answer.
+The approximate answer is usually within 1% of the exact answer, if the number of unique values is in the thousands or greater.

 In cases where computing an exact distinct cardinality would be prohibitive due to long latencies or hitting the temp table memory